 Gen Z, an abbreviation we hear every day yet don’t know much about, refers to the generation that follows the millennials.
-Marketing strategies, company targetings, consumer spending predictions, and many more metrics are now driven from the data collected from Gen Zers as they are the upcoming young adults of the next 5 years.
+Marketing strategies, company targetings, consumer spending predictions, and many more metrics are now driven by the data collected from Gen Zers as they are the upcoming young adults of the next 5 years.

-Born between 1997-2012, this generation has been raised on the internet and social media, with some of the oldest finishing college by 2020 and entering the workforce.
+Born between 1997-2012, this generation has been raised on the internet and social media, with some of the oldest finishing colleges by 2020 and entering the workforce.
 They stand out by being more creative, self-expressive, and having a unique relationship with the current digital culture.

 The percentage of young people among these 163 million users is quite high.
-In the US, Snapchat reaches 90% of 13 to 24 year-olds and over 75% of 13 to 34 year-olds.
+In the US, Snapchat reaches 90% of 13 to 24-year-olds and over 75% of 13 to 34-year-olds.
 Another interesting figure is that according to a 2019 JWT intelligence study, 40% of Gen Z prefer to express themselves with AR lenses/filters to send out photos and videos.

-Other than Snapchat usage, engagement with AR in general is also high, according to Snap.
+Other than Snapchat usage, engagement with AR, in general, is also high, according to Snap.
 In their 2021 Consumer AR Global Report, it is stated that Gen Z and millennials are 71% more likely to use AR frequently compared to older generations.
 These numbers are expected to grow as 5G will accelerate AR technology adoption.